 Origin and Distribution

 Initially imported in Europe in 1911, this species has been a popular fish in the aquarium industry ever since.
-They originate from clear swiftly moving streams and rivers in Myanmar (formerly known as Burma), Thailand, and Sumatra.
-In nature, they feed primarily on insects.
+They originate from clear, swiftly moving streams and rivers in Myanmar (formerly known as Burma), Thailand, and Sumatra.
+In nature, they feed primarily on insects and zooplankton.

+This fish has several scientific names, a few of which were initially assigned to what were later determined to be color variants of the same species.
 Debate still exists over the classification of these differences in coloration.
 At one time this species was classified under the Brachydanio genus, which has since been declared invalid.
-However, many books and articles still utilize the Brachydanio name.
+The scientific name Danio albolineatus means white-lined danio.

 Colors and Markings

-Its pearly blue-violet hued body is accented by an orange-red stripe running from tail to mid-body.
+The iridescent colors this fish is named for make it one of the most attractive of the freshwater fish.
+Its pearly, blue-violet hued body is accented by an orange-red stripe running from tail to mid-body.
 Males are smaller, slimmer, and more colorful, often showing a red tint along the ventral aspect.
-A yellow ochre color variant, known as the 'Yellow Danio', is available in some locations.
+A yellow-ochre color variant, known as the yellow danio, is available in some locations.
+Pearl danios have a forked tail and two sets of paired barbels.

 Pearl Danio Habitat and Care

-Pearls will accept all types of living, frozen, and flake food.
+Pearl danios will accept all types of live, frozen, and flake food.
 In nature, their diet consists primarily of insects and zooplankton.
-To maintain health, feed good quality tropical flake or granulated food, as well as frozen and live foods such as Tubifex, mosquito larvae, brine shrimp, and Daphnia
+To maintain health, feed good quality tropical flake or granulated food, as well as frozen and live foods such as tubifex, mosquito larvae, brine shrimp, and daphnia.

-Females are larger overall, and fuller-bodied than the makes.
-It is not unusual for females to be more robust than the males.
+Male and female pearl danios are similar in appearance.
+The biggest difference is that, when full of eggs, the female will have a more rounded body shape.
+It is not unusual for females to be more robust than the males, as the females are larger overall, and fuller-bodied.
 Males are smaller, slimmer, and more brightly colored.
-The males often show a red tint along the ventral aspect
+The males often show a red tint along the ventral aspect.

 Breeding the Pearl Danio

-Pearl Danios are an easy to breed egg laying fish.
-The female is fuller-bodied, while males are noticeably smaller and more colorful.
-Like other Danios, when breeding pairs form they are very loyal.
-The breeding tank should be warm, 79-86F(26-30C), and the water level shallow, about four to six inches (10-15 cm).
+Pearl danios are an easy-to-breed egg-laying fish.
+As with other danios, when breeding pairs form they are very loyal.
+The breeding tank should be warm, 79 to 86°F (26 to 30°C), and the water level kept shallow, about 4 to 6 inches (10 to 15 cm).
 Fine-leaved plants should be provided, either floating or planted in a group.
 Marbles make an excellent substrate that will allow stray eggs to fall out of the reach of hungry adult fish.
+A breeding grid or mop on the bottom would also suffice to protect eggs.

-Pearl Danios will spawn as pairs or in a school.
+Pearl danios will spawn as pairs or in a school.
 Half as many females as males should be placed in the breeding tank several days before introducing the males.
-Once the males are added, pairs will form and leave the group to scatter eggs among the plants.
-Remove the adults as soon as spawning is completed, otherwise, they consume their own eggs.
+Once the males are added, pairs will form and leave the group to scatter eggs.

-There are many Danio species; each has a different color pattern and some (such as the Giant Danio) are much larger than others.
+There are many danio species; each has a different color pattern and some (such as the giant danio) are much larger than others.
 Danios are all relatively easy to keep and are good company for your existing freshwater community of peaceful fish.
-If you’re interested in similar breeds, check out:
+If you’re interested in similar species, check out: